Silent Nation: Reception

 The reviews for Silent Nation were mixed to positive.
 Eleni Mouratoglou wrote a glowing review for Metal Temple in 2004: "Talent, maturity, inspiration.
 The judgment seemed hard in the beginning.
 But now there is only one thing left to say.
 The title does not start with an “A any more but I give them an A+.
 Long Live Asia!"
 Steve Pettengill gave the album 3 1/2 stars out of 5 on Sea of Tranquility, stating "I'm not exactly sure who or what constitutes an Asia audience these days, but for those who have been following the band through the years, they should be pleased with Silent Nation.
 It's much better than the schmaltzy Aura album of 2001.
 Though better cover art (where's Roger Dean?!) might help sales, Asia are not out of the game yet."
 Alfonso Algora of review site Progvisions also saw the album as decent, writing "Although you could think the album is not worthy after looking at the rating, I think old Asia fans could give this band a chance after the latest fiascos.
 Of course those who don´t like easy-to-listen progressive (¿?) sounds won´t be happy with this album.
 But if you like Asia, Saga and that kind of bands that blend mainstream (pop or AOR) with progressive sounds, and you thought that Asia was finished as a good band, you´ll have a good time listening to this album that it´s better, by far, than any other of Payne´s era."
-Sputnikmusic, however, was far less forgiving with a harsher take than most.
-"The music by this point was dying: Arena being the last album to actually have something good about it.
-It could be the saddest thing in the band's history since they decided to stop mainstream music."